preethamam/Image-Color-Segmentation/README.md

 For each of the six original images, the README showcases:

 1. **Color-Picking Results**
-   - Segmentation maps in RGB, HSV, and LAB
+   - Segmentation maps in RGB, HSV, LAB, XYZ, YCbCr or YIQ (NTSC)
    - Corresponding pixel-distribution charts to justify the selected tolerance

 2. **K-Means Clustering Results**